5 Things YOU Can Do to Help Seniors during COVID-19

 Here in San Diego, there are plenty of organizations looking for supplies like toilet paper, food, clothes, and cleaning supplies to distribute to those who are low-income or immunocompromised.
 These organizations have direct contact with San Diego’s most vulnerable:

-- Paul’s PACE (Program of All Inclusive Care of the Elderly) – Accepting food, household goods, hygiene supplies, incontinence products, and personal care items for homebound low-income seniors.
+St. Paul’s PACE (Program of All Inclusive Care of the Elderly) – Accepting food, household goods, hygiene supplies, incontinence products, and personal care items for homebound low-income seniors.
 Three drop-off locations in San Diego.
+Learn more about PACE Program.

 We challenge you to take a few moments right now to think of three seniors you know that you could reach out to today, whether it’s just a phone call to chat or if you can offer your services to them.
 Seniors should not leave their homes for any reason short of an emergency, so there’s plenty you can do to help them.